-Contract of affreightment
+Article 116 Contract of Affreightment

-The contract of affreightment is one whereby the Owner, in return for the freight agreed upon, undertakes the obligation to perform, by means of a specific vessel, one or more pre-established voyages, or such voyages as the Charterer may order within the period of time agreed upon, on the terms fixed by the contract or by customs.
+The contract of affreightment is the one whereby the owner, return for the freight agreed upon, undertakes the obligation to perform by means of a specific vessel one or more pre-established voyages, or such voyages as the chartered may order within the period of time agreed upon, on the terms fixed by the contract or by customs.

-The Charterer does not become the operator of the vessel.
+The charterer does not become the operator of the vessel.
 The contract of affreightment must be proved in writing.
-The written proof, however, is not required for vessels not exceeding 50 GRT.
+The writing proof, however, is not required for vessels not exceeding 50GRT.